shariq1989/cookbook/content/recipe/peanut_lime_shrimp.md

 2. Toss the shrimp and some of the salt in a bowl.
 Set aside for 15 minutes.
 3. Grind the peppercorns and coriander seeds until coarsely ground.
 Transfer to a bowl and stir in the paprika, cayenne, minced garlic, 1 tsp sugar, red pepper flakes, and salt to taste.
 4. Pat dry the shrimp to remove excess moisture.
 Add 1 tbsp oil and the remaining sugar to the bowl with shrimp and toss to coat.
-5. In a large skillet, add 1 tsp oil and add the shrimp tails to build flavor.
+5. In a large skillet, add 1 tsp oil and the shrimp tails to build flavor.
 Fry the shrimp tails over medium heat for 30 seconds and discard.
-6. Add the shrimp in a single layer and cook over medium-high heat until the edges turn pink, about 2-3 minutes.
+6. Add the shrimp in a single layer and cook over medium-high heat until the edges turn pink- about 2-3 minutes.
 7. Use tongs to flip each shrimp and cook the other side for another minute.
 Then, transfer the shrimp to a plate.
 8. Add the remaining teaspoon of oil to the skillet, followed by the reserved spice mixture and peanuts.
 Cook over medium heat until fragrant, about 30 seconds.
 9. Return the shrimp to skillet and add cilantro and lime juice.
 Toss to combine.